collapsed-stacks/startups/questions/12507/what-are-the-ways-to-advertise-a-new-desktop-software-in-2017.md

 - posted by: [RyanFromGDSE](https://stackexchange.com/users/918629/ryanfromgdse) on 2017-07-12
 - score: 1

-<p>Network, network, and network some more.
+Network, network, and network some more.
 A product like yours sounds very much geared for industry and corporate usage.
-With that in mind you need to be cold calling, joining trade organizations, exhibiting at trade shows, and getting out there to networking events where your target audience is likely to be.</p>
+With that in mind you need to be cold calling, joining trade organizations, exhibiting at trade shows, and getting out there to networking events where your target audience is likely to be.

-<p>Start building a list of potential leads from these events and pursuing them.
+Start building a list of potential leads from these events and pursuing them.
 Don't harass them but do reach out.
 Schedule lunch meetings, webinars, demos to prove to them that what you're offering will have a positive impact on their revenue.
-It will take work and time.</p>
+It will take work and time.

-<p>Running an ad would be incredibly wasteful right now.
-You need to focus on getting in front of buyers personally until you get more established. </p>
+Running an ad would be incredibly wasteful right now.
+You need to focus on getting in front of buyers personally until you get more established.